DigitalGdn/Knowbot/README.md

 We handle the logic but the styling of the button is up to you.

-Alternatively, you can set the link to `#ask-knowbot`.
+Alternatively, you can set the link to `#knowbot`.

 ### Both static and floating buttons